Optimism Bias May Be Hurting Your Finances: Here’s How

 This is the fact “that individuals are more likely to focus on items or information that are more prominent and ignore those that are less so.
 This creates a bias in favor of things that are striking and perceptible.”

 We see this in the fact that everyone is talking about COVID-19.
-It’s in our face right now, reminding us of the importance of having an emergency fund.
+It’s in our faces right now, reminding us of the importance of having an emergency fund.

 The reason we might not have saved one (if we were otherwise financially able to do so), is because of a present bias, also known as hyperbolic discounting, which means that “when most people make decisions, they often prioritize immediate benefits over future gains.”

 If you had extra money to save, you might’ve spent it.
 You might’ve gone on vacation instead of putting the money in a savings account.
-You might’ve put money toward upgrading your furniture or remodeling your house.
+You might’ve put money toward upgrading your furniture or home-improvement projects that increase the value of your home.
 Now, you may wish you had stashed your tax refund instead of buying a new laptop.

 Instead of assuming everything will work out just as it has, use your present self to nudge your future self into good behavior.
 One way to do this is to set up automatic transfers into a savings or 401(k) or Roth IRA retirement account.